sergant210/modHelpers/core/components/modhelpers/docs/en/print_str.md

 # Template wrapper for one-time output
 print_str($stringVar, '<div style="color:red">[[+output]]</div>');
 ```
-Or you can define a template for every output - create the system setting "modhelpers.print_template" and put the template in it.
+Or you can define a template for every output - specify the template in the "modhelpers_print_template" system setting.